Nauiyu, NT

 Education

-- Year 12 – Loretta College, Adelaide
+- Year 12 – Loreto College, Adelaide

 - Bachelor of Arts, Flinders University (current)